A product with an accompanying app that helps you monitor your pet's fluid intake.

 Box describing the scenario and context.

-REQUIREMENT LIST
+REQUIREMENTS LIST

 WIREFRAMES